kitttn/temptest/Big-Development-Board-(BDB)-Version-1-Rev-B-Orientation-and-Setup.md

 Now what?
 Let's start with some setup.

-Please take a moment to verify that your Debug Adapter Boards are configured properly for JTAG use, as documented here:
+Please take a few moments to verify that both of your Debug Adapter Boards are configured properly for JTAG use, as documented here:

 [Debug Adapter Board Configuration for JTAG](Debug-Adapter-Board-Rev-B-Setup-For-JTAG)